vaishalilambhate/hello-world/README.md

 hello people,
-Vaishali here, I like android and development.
+Vaishali here, I like android and web development.